Kiribati Drought

 The AHP Response

-The Australian Government is supporting the Government of Kiribati to mitigate the impact of the drought through support for alternative water sources.
+The Australian Government supported the Government of Kiribati to mitigate the impact of the drought through alternative water sources.

 Above: A completed solar water distillation unit at Santo Iotebwa.
 Photo: Australian High Commission, Kiribati

-Australian Humanitarian Partnership NGOs are supporting the Australian Government’s installation of 100 solar distillation systems, including through the provision of information and education materials in person and through social media.
+Australian Humanitarian Partnership NGOs supported the Australian Government’s installation of solar water distillation systems, including through the provision of information and education materials in person and through social media.

-This work builds on support provided during the AHP Kiribati COVID-19 response, which targeted water, sanitation and hygiene support at preschools and community centres (maneabas).
+This work built on support provided during the AHP Kiribati COVID-19 response, which targeted water, sanitation and hygiene support at preschools and community centres (maneabas).

-AHP partners have also been distributing hygiene kits and water storage containers, offering household water quality testing, procuring solar water purifiers, as well as transporting water directly to communities most in need.
+AHP partners distributed hygiene kits and water storage containers, offered household water quality testing, procured solar water purifiers, and transported water directly to communities most in need.

-The 12-month AHP response is being led by CARE Australia and Plan International Australia, in collaboration with their local partners ChildFund Kiribati and Live and Learn Kiribati.
+The 24-month AHP response was led by CARE Australia and Plan International Australia, in collaboration with their local partners ChildFund Kiribati and Live and Learn Kiribati.

 Previous